Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Complete Implementation Details

-\paragraph{Training Strategy.} We train all models, including baselines and \ours{}, for 30 epochs with a total batch size of 128.
-The base learning rate is set to $5 \times 10^{-4}$ for Sth-com~\cite{li2024c2c} and $1 \times 10^{-4}$ for EK100-com, initialized with a 3-epoch warmup.
-Following prior work~\cite{li2024c2c}, we adopt closed-world training setting.
-We empirically find that setting the softmax temperature to 0.07, same as the implementation of CLIP~\cite{radford2021clip}, results in better ZS-CAR performance than the value of 0.01, used in prior work~\cite{li2024c2c}.
-Therefore, we adopt this temperature value for both C2C~\cite{li2024c2c} and \ours{}, except for the case of AIM~\cite{yang2023aim} with independent modeling.
-For \aug{}, we employ the unsupervised foreground estimation algorithm FAME~\cite{ding2022fame} to identify high-motion regions.
+\topic{Training Strategy.} We train all models, including the baselines and \ours{}, following the hyperparameters detailed in \tabref{hyperparam}, using a total batch size of 128.
+For \cpr{}, we employ the unsupervised foreground estimation algorithm FAME~\cite{ding2022fame} to identify high-motion regions.
 FAME~\cite{ding2022fame} isolates the moving foreground from background regions based on frame differences and color statistics.
 To generate the mixed samples, we first sample the mixing coefficient from a $\text{Beta}(2.0, 2.0)$ distribution, following prior work~\cite{yun2019cutmix, zhang2018mixup}.
-We then scale it by 0.2 for Sth-com~\cite{li2024c2c} and 0.5 for EK100-com to obtain the final blending coefficient $\lambda$.
-We summarize the hyperparameters used in this work in \tabref{hyperparam}.
+We then scale it by 0.5 to obtain the final blending coefficient $\lambda$.
+We apply this \cpr{}'s augmentation to the samples within a batch with a probability of $p_{\text{aug}}$.
+For the frequent verb-object pairs to apply the $L_\text{CPR}$ loss term, we select pairs that possess a strong co-occurrence prior from both verb and object perspectives as the frequent pairs $\mathbb{Y}_\text{freq}^\text{CPR}$, which is defined as $\mathbb{Y}_\text{freq}^\text{CPR} = \mathbb{Y}_\text{freq}^{O \mid V} \cap \mathbb{Y}_\text{freq}^{V \mid O}$. $\mathbb{Y}_\text{freq}^{O \mid V}$ is the set of pairs where the conditional probability of an object given a verb in the training data is greater than $\mu + \sigma$.
+Here, $\mu$ and $\sigma$ represent the mean and standard deviation of the conditional probabilities calculated on the training set.
+The $\mathbb{Y}_\text{freq}^{V \mid O}$ is defined similarly for the conditional probability of a verb given an object. $(\mu_{O|V} + \sigma_{O|V}, \mu_{V|O} + \sigma_{V|O})$ are calculated as $(0.13, 0.19)$ for the Sth-com~\cite{li2024c2c} dataset and $(0.23, 0.40)$ for EK100-com.

-\paragraph{Loss configuration.} For the total loss, we set the weights for the verb and object components to $\alpha = 0.2$ and for the composition loss to $\beta = 1.0$, following prior work~\cite{li2024c2c}.
-As demonstrated in \tabref{supple_additional_ablation} (g) and (h), we empirically find it beneficial to linearly warm up the weights for the auxiliary losses: $\gamma$ is increased from 0.0 to 1.0 over 5 epoch to 10 epoch, and $\delta$ from 0.0 to 0.8 over epochs 15 epoch to 20 epoch.
+\topic{Loss configuration.} For the total loss, we set the weights for the verb and object components to $\alpha = 0.2$ and for the composition loss to $\beta = 1.0$, following prior work~\cite{li2024c2c}.
+As demonstrated in \tabref{supple_additional_ablation} (d), we empirically find it beneficial to linearly warm up the weights for the \torc{} loss: $\gamma$ is increased from 0.0 to 1.0 over 5 epoch to 10 epoch.
+We use $\delta$, the loss scale of $L_\text{CPR}$, differently depending on the dataset and backbone, as detailed in \tabref{hyperparam}.